ManudeQuevedo/JavaScriptButtons/README.md

+# Updated Repo

+Please see https://github.com/paypal/paypal-checkout for the new home of the PayPal Checkout javascript integration.
+This repo will soon be deprecated, so please try out paypal-checkout and let us know any feedback.
+Thanks!

 # PayPal Payment Buttons [![Build Status](https://travis-ci.org/paypal/JavaScriptButtons.png?branch=master)](https://travis-ci.org/paypal/JavaScriptButtons)

 PayPal payment buttons that are as easy as including a snippet of code.
 [Try it out and configure your own](http://paypal.github.com/JavaScriptButtons/).